 Chosen over 1,258 nationwide competitors in 2006 to be the first new voice on Washington DC's Metrorail in 35 years, Randi's voice is heard by over 900,000 riders each day in our nation's capital.
 But that was just the beginning ... these days, she's much more than "the Voice of Metro."

-Whether you need recorded narrations, an Emcee, live or pre-recorded "Voice of God" services for your event, a game show host to draw customers to your bar or restaurant, or more — Randi Miller is the artist production crews love to work with, and audiences love to listen to.
+Whether its commercials, transit announcements, live or pre-recorded "Voice of God" services for your event, or compelling e-learning narrations — Randi is the artist production crews love to work with, and audiences love to listen to.
 Her sense of humor combined with her passion for the purpose of your event ensures an experience your audience will be talking about for a long time.

-With a state-of-the art studio that includes full acoustical treatment and state-of-the-art equipment including the Sennheiser MKH-416 shotgun condenser mic, Audio Technica AT4040 and Shure SM58, Behringer mixers and Focusrite audio interfaces, you can trust the excellent audio quality you'll receive.
-You can even remotely direct a session via Zoom, telephone or Skype if you wish.
-Files can be delivered via High Tail, Google Drive, or Dropbox.
+With a pro studio that includes full acoustical treatment and state-of-the-art equipment including the Sennheiser MKH-416 shotgun condenser mic, Audio Technica AT4040 and Shure SM58, Behringer mixers and Focusrite audio interfaces, you can trust the exceptional audio quality you'll receive.
+Files can be delivered via We Transfer, Google Drive, or Dropbox.

-Narration of e-learning modules for the University of Maryland School of Social Work, University of North Carolina at Chapel Hill, and the United States Department of Veterans Affairs in collaboration with the University of Maryland
+Narration of e-learning modules for the University of Maryland School of Social Work, University of North Carolina at Chapel Hill, and the United States Department of Veterans Affairs.

 Transit prompts and announcements for the Metrorail system in Washington DC, and the Smart Bus system in L.A.
 County, CA and Fairfax County, VA.
 Randi also provides announcements for the King Street Trolley in Alexandria, VA

 30- or 60-second ads, fully produced with music beds and sound effects for radio and television.
 I can also provide script writing services